Destigmatising mental health challenges by implementing wellness initiatives at work

 Absenteeism is the habitual practice of avoiding work without good reason for doing so.
 When employees develop feelings of anxiety about their performance levels at work, they often form patterns where they miss work just so that don’t have to confront those anxieties.

-When HR managers implement initiatives that promote wellness in the workplace, employees are better equipped to deal with those anxieties, and in turn, have an easier time beating absenteeism
+When HR managers implement initiatives that support employee wellbeing in the workplace, employees are better equipped to deal with those anxieties, and in turn, have an easier time beating absenteeism

 2. Reducing presenteeism